Dougie-b/Project-2/README.md

 ## Challenges

-The Will Fry API was a little awkward to use and he changed his routes halfway through the project which didn't help!
+The Will Fry API was a little awkward to use as he changed the routes for the API halfway through the project which didn't help!

 We had a fair bit of difficulty initially with trying to remove duplicate questions from the API in the larger volume requests.